pallavikailas/multi-agent-rag/README.md

 - **Tenacity** for rate-limit handling
 - **Local PDFs** under `/data` as the knowledge corpus

-Assignment requirement matched:

-> “Using LangChain, LangGraph, and DeepAgents, build a small multi-agent RAG workflow using the provided files as data, with appropriate chunking, and using free LLM APIs (Groq).”

 ---

 # 🏗️ Architecture Diagram (High-Level)